 b.
 For the pedagogy part, you will:

-The times and dates will be in your tutorial timetable and venues are to be confirmed.
+The times and dates will be in your tutorial timetable.

 Yes, most (non-compulsory) tutorials are online tutorials where you meet your tutor and fellow students and can ask any questions you may have.